-104 In order to allow the classification of agreements and the provisioning of Service Level Agreement templates, an and the term agreement_tpl.
+In order to allow the classification of agreements and the provisioning of Service Level Agreement templates, an OCCI Mixin is introduced.
+The AgreementTemplate Mixin is assigned the "scheme" http://schemas.ogf.org/occi/sla# and the term agreement\tpl.
 An AgreementTemplate mixin MUST support these values.
-The use and instan-

-105 OCCI Mixin is introduced.
-The AgreementTemplate Mixin is assigned the "scheme" http://schemas.ogf.org/occi/sla#

-107 tiation of this Mixin is OPTIONAL but RECOMMENDED for improved classification and management of the features for each tag.
+The use and instantiation of this Mixin is OPTIONAL but RECOMMENDED for improved classification and management of the agreements.
+There are no specific attributes defined for the AgreementTemplate Mixin, thus every provider